ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 B. Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a node interactively.
 This involves the following steps.

   1. SSH into the cluster via ssh as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
-  2. Log in to a computer node interactively via `srun`, where the proper parameters for partition, RAM, wall time, number of CPU cores, etc need to be chosen under the corresponding arguments:
+  2. Log in to a computer node interactively via `srun`, where the proper parameters need to be specified to set the proper partition, RAM, wall time limit, number of CPU cores, etc.

    ```sh
    srun --x11 --partition=short --mem=8gb --cpus-per-task 2 --ntasks 1 --time 2:00:00 --pty bash -l`